Several crashes reported, thousands without power as winter storm hits Maine - NewsBreak

 Powerful Storm Likely to Bring Heavy Wind & Power Outages to Maine Friday

 This past weekend was a 'doozie' of a storm for many people across the state of Maine.
 Not only were we faced with large amounts of snow, but that snow was super-heavy and wicked wet.
-Sure, it was great for building snowmen, but it was horrible for shoveling and plowing.
+Sure, it was great for building snowmen but it was horrible for shoveling and plowing.
+Oh, and don't even get me started about how the ground wasn't frozen enough and now a good portion of my driveway is on my lawn.

 LifeFlight of Maine 'completes the fleet' with third helicopter